12 All-Natural Ways To Boost Your Immune System

 Chronic stress actually suppresses our immune response by releasing the hormone cortisol.
 Cortisol itself interferes with the ability of specific white blood cells called T-cells to proliferate and get signals from the body.
 In addition, cortisol also lowers an important antibody called secretory IgA, which lines the respiratory tract and gut and is our first line of defense against invading pathogens.
 In fact, studies show that even a short course of meditation can increase levels of IgA and improve immune function.

-For both men and women, taking stock of the health of your immune system on a regular basis is not only going to keep you from getting sick, but it will help you age more gracefully, look better, and prevent the development of diseases such and cancer down the line.
+For both men and women, taking stock of the health of your immune system on a regular basis is not only going to keep you from getting sick, but it will help you age more gracefully, look better, and prevent the development of diseases down the line.